leodemachado/leodemachado/README.md

 - 👯 I’m looking for job positions related to Artificial Inteligence, Machine Learning, Deep Learning, and Data Science.
 - 💬 Ask me about Machine Learning, AI or Medical Imaging processing.
 - 📫 How to reach me: https://www.linkedin.com/in/leodemachado
-- 😄 Pronouns: he/him.
-- ⚡ Fun fact: Psycology is anoher passion of mine.
+- ⚡ Fun fact: Psycology and Music are other passions of mine.